kestra-io/docs/content/docs/15.how-to-guides/pushnamespacefiles.md

 ## Pushing all files from a single namespace to Git

-To see how you can push all flows from a given namespace to Git, let's create two more files in the `dev` namespace:
+To see how you can push all files from a given namespace to Git, let's create two more files in the `dev` namespace:

 `example.sh` file:
 ```sh